Your Right to Sue After a Car Accident

 Posted on behalf of Phillips Law Group on Mar 03, 2010 in Auto Accidents

 When auto accidents occur in Arizona, the aftermath gives rise to circumstances that are extremely common.
 Generally, the insurance companies of those who have insurance get involved by way receiving claims, offering settlements and dealing with the other party's insurance carrier if necessary.
 The police will also be involved in terms of filing a police report and perhaps investigating the situation should they feel that it's necessary.
-With all of the different parties involved, many people wonder if they even have a right to sue if the accident was not their fault and they have suffered damages as a result.
-For a specific answer to this question as it relates to a particular situation, anyone who is not sure should seek the advice of an Arizona auto accident attorney.
+With all of the different parties involved, many people wonder if they even have a right to sue if the accident was not their fault and they have suffered damages and injuries as a result.
+For a specific answer to this question as it relates to a particular situation, anyone who is not sure should seek the advice of an Phoenix auto accident attorney.
 In general, however, there are a few issues to consider.

 Which Party Was at Fault in the Car Accident?